 - Hasedera Temple: temple overlooking the city of Kamakura.
 It features various shrines, statues, and ponds.

-What to do and see in Enoshima in 1 day?
-5 essentials of Enoshima
+What to See and Do in Enoshima in 1 Day?
+5 Essentials of Enoshima

 - Enoshima Shrine: complex of three different shrines: Hetsumiya, Nakatsumiya, and Okutsumiya.